Evaluating the Tradeoff Between Abstractiveness and Factuality in Abstractive Summarization: Details on Our Mechanical Turk Setup

 \paragraph{Tasks with Known Answers.} We add a number of tasks with known answers, enabling us to estimate the accuracy of workers who work on multiple of these.

-\paragraph{Automatic Quality Checks.} Workers who complete the tasks too quickly, write no or very short explanation texts or have low accuracy are automatically removed from our worker pool.
+\paragraph{Automatic Quality Checks.} Workers who complete the tasks too quickly, write no or very short explanation texts or have low accuracy on the tasks with known answers are automatically removed from our worker pool.
 Their answers are replaced with new answers.

 \paragraph{Bonus.} We use a bonus incentive structure.
 Every worker who passes the automatic quality checks receives a bonus at the end.